knikolla/knikolla.github.io/_posts/2016-07-06-keystone-to-keystone-proxy-for-services.md

 <!--more-->

+	UPDATE: We're now going with a full proxy solution running as a service.

 # Resource Federation

 [Resource Federation](http://info.massopencloud.org/blog/mixmatch-federation/) is a **Massachusetts Open Cloud** Project to enable a multi-landlord cloud model using OpenStack, where different service providers can setup competing services in a single cloud.
 Users can then federate the resources between the multiple service providers.